renuo/applications-setup-guide/google_analytics.md

 1. Once you saved the Account you will see the tracking snippet.
 1. Write down the tracking ID (the string in the snippet with all caps and starting with an UX-XXX....) and note it - you will need it for the Heroku config.

-Choose one of the given options to set analytics up:
+Choose one of the given options to set up Google Analytics:

 ## a) Javascript only: Analytics script (recommended)